- Daily & Weekly newsletters

 We received a tax bill instead of a tax return

 All you need to do is check whether the information is correct; if so, the definitive tax bill will come quite soon.
-If there is something missing, you have to report that by 28 June (or online before 11 July).
+If there is something missing, you have to report that by 30 June (or online before 16 July).
 What the taxman does not know is that you have overseas bank accounts or insurance policies or that you receive maintenance.
-Since this year, you may have to pay the tax on securities accounts or you may want to recover some withholding tax on dividends.
+Moreover, you may have to pay the tax on securities accounts (for the last time) or you may want to recover some withholding tax on dividends.

 Unlike last year, the tax authorities do not send this provisional tax bill by mail anymore.
 You need to check your eBox online (www.mye-box.be).

 I am late

-If you forget to file (or to sign online), you risk a penalty between €50 and €1,250 and a tax increase of 10% to 200%.
-The highest penalties are is really for persistent repeat offenders.
+If you forget to file (or to sign online), you risk a fine between €50 and €1,250 and a penalty of 10% to 200% of the tax.
+The highest penalties are really for persistent repeat offenders.
 What is more important is that the taxman can just ignore your tax return when he assesses the tax.